 Impression, mena (2010 – 18)

-Soon after my first solo exhibition in New York City in 2008 with the legendary ‘Jack the Pelican Presents’, I moved to Amman, the capital of Jordan.
-I started producing a body of work that draws on my experience as a foreigner living and working in the Middle East and North Africa—before, during and after the events of the Arab Spring.
+Soon after my first solo exhibition in New York City in 2008 with the legendary ‘Jack the Pelican Presents’, I moved to Amman, Jordan.
+I began to produce a body of work that draws from my experience as a foreigner living and working in the Middle East and North Africa—before, during and after the events of the Arab Spring.
 Through irony and critique, each work interrogates the lens of (mis)understanding that colors my apprehension of contemporary issues throughout the region.